1922

 1931

-Following Royal Decree no. 1610, Pavullo Airport was born on July 2, named after Giulio Paolucci, a young aviator from Romagna who tragically fell in 1928 on Pavullo's meadows.
+Following Royal Decree no. 1610, on July 2 the makeshift field assumed the status of Regio Aeroporto, named after Giulio Paolucci, a young aviator from Romagna who tragically fell in 1928 on the meadows of Pavullo.

 1939